Julio Jones 'ready to roll' against Panthers Sunday

 Jones was targeted 12 times in the Week 10 loss, catching six for 118 yards.
 The Pro Bowl receiver has torched the Panthers in his career.
 In 10 games versus Carolina, he's averaging 106.1 yards per game with five total TDs.
 In the last four meetings alone, Jones averaged 164.0 receiving yards per game.

 Jones has been dealing with ankle and thumb injuries that have kept him out of practices in recent weeks.
-The 6-foot-3 receiver said the issues wouldn't hinder him Sunday against Carolina.
+The 6-foot-3 receiver said the issues wouldn't hinder him Sunday.

 "As far as practice, I get those mental reps.
 I don't have to physically be out there," he said.
 "It's just a mindset and a mentality.
 I've been dealing with injuries my whole life, so it takes a different type of guy to go out there and play injured and know something's wrong.
 I'm good.
 I'll be ready to go."